angular-fullstack/generator-angular-fullstack/readme.md

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `grunt test` will run the client and server unit tests with karma and mocha.

+Use `grunt test:server` to only run server tests.

+Use `grunt test:client` to only run client tests.

 ## Contribute